psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 We have not heard that any disposition to disturbance has manifested itself in any other part of Yorkshire.
 ```

-As the Nottinghamshire attacks received attention in the West Yorkshire press, so too did events in the West Riding merit mentions in the Nottinghamshire press, albeit, very briefly.
+Just as the Nottinghamshire attacks had received attention in the West Yorkshire press, so too did events in the West Riding merit mentions in the Nottinghamshire press, albeit, very briefly.

 ```{admonition} A Temporary Peace, March 1812
 :class: dropdown